imfd/GraphCoQL/README.md

 In this section we describe how to setup the project, its dependencies and then build it.

-First of all, clone the project and then, in a terminal, navigate to the project's folder.
+First of all, clone the project and then, in a terminal, navigate to the project's folder:
 ```bash
 $ git clone https://github.com/imfd/GraphCoQL.git # Clone the respository
 $ cd GraphCoQL/ # Navigate inside the project's folder